-I love introducing skeptics to the wonderful world of fermented foods with naturally fermented sodas.
+I love introducing skeptics to the wonderful world of fermented food with naturally fermented sodas.
 They are probiotically rich, effervescent, delicious and beautiful to behold.
 I recently taught a class of skeptical teens how to make fun foods like traditional sodas.
 We made Real Root Beer Floats and they were blown away by the taste and sweet effervescence.
-Food should be fun, health promoting and a time slowing joy.
-That’s what naturally fermented sodas are…joy in a bottle!

 So, what makes a naturally fermented soda bubble in the bottle?
 That would be the starter of your choice.
 Should you choose whey, water kefir, kombucha, ginger bug or something else, it’s all about creating a tingle on the tongue and a strong biodiverse gut ecology!

-Start maturing your own ginger bug today.
-Post about your experience and any questions in the comments section.
-We’ll all help each other.
-Sometimes it takes a cyber village, y’all!
 Meet me back here next Friday when your ginger bug will be ready to work for you.
-Then, I’ll teach you how to make a lovely light soda.
+Then, I'll teach you how to make a lovely light soda.

 - 3 cups water